Release Notes Templates and Full Guide

+Bad release notes happen.
+They land in your customer’s inbox and quickly end up in the virtual trash.
 So how do you give your new creations the love they deserve and start creating a buzz with your customers?
-Simple, Beamer has created this detailed guide on how you can write release notes that go the extra mile and includes a template you can follow to create your own.
+Simple!
+Beamer has created this detailed guide on how you can write release notes.
+We also included a release notes template you can follow to create your own.

 A full guide on how to write better release notes!

 Why do you need to write release notes?

 Release notes act as a quickly digestible way for customers to find out about updates to a product or a new release.

 Well-written release notes should convey the following:

 - What people can expect from your latest release